SungHoHong2/Leetcode-Experiment/medium/Merge_Intervals/README.md

 class Solution:
     def merge(self, intervals: List[List[int]]) -> List[List[int]]:
         # sort the intervals based the starting point
-        # set the return list
+        # set the return list appended with the first interval
         # iterate through the intervals
-            # if it is the first interval or the previous interval does not overlap with the current interval
+            # if the previous interval does not overlap with the current interval
                 # append to the return list
-            # if it s not the first interval and the previous interval overlaps with the current interval
+            # if the previous interval overlaps with the current interval
                 # merge the current interval with the previous interval
         # return the result
         pass